 Korean Feather Reed Grass Info

-This feather reed grass is medium sized at only 3 to 4 feet (.91 to 1.2 m.) tall.
-It is a mounding grass with deeply green blades up to ¼ inch (.64 cm.) wide.
+This feather reed grass is medium sized at only 3 to 4 feet (1 m.) tall.
+It is a mounding grass with deeply green blades up to ¼ inch (6 mm.) wide.
 In fall the foliage turns a light yellow, accenting the plumed inflorescences.
 In late summer, pink fluffy blooms rise above the foliage.

 The plumes mature to tan as the seeds ripen and will last well into winter, providing unique vertical eye appeal and important wild bird food.
 Another name for the plant is foxtail grass due to these thick, plump plumes.